damiendevienne/ftd-als/README.md

 If you use this code, please cite the accompanying paper:

 > D.M. de Vienne & D. de Vienne.
 2025.
-Improving Genetic Counselling for C9orf72-mediated ALS/FTD with Age-Based Risk Estimates. *MedrXiv*
+Age-Based Risk Estimates for *C9orf72*<sup>RE</sup>-related Diseases: Theoretical Developments and Added Value for Genetic Counselling. *MedrXiv*
 >

 ## References